clearlinux/clear-linux-documentation/source/guides/clear/clear-linux-dissector.rst

       :scale: 45%
       :alt: Create a new comparison

-      Figure 10: Create a new comparison

 #.
 The resulting list will show which packages are in the original Yocto Project
    image and the corresponding |CL| packages.

    .. figure:: ../../_figures/clear-linux-dissector/image-comparison-result.png
       :scale: 45%
       :alt: Image comparison result

-      Figure 11: Image comparison result

 Compare |CL| Releases
 *********************